department-of-veterans-affairs/va.gov-team/products/disability/526ez/engineering_research/untouched_submission_audit/526_state_repair_tdd.md

 - Correctly record this data in a way that guarantees data integrity, i.e. in our Database.
 - add an API on top of this data that allows us to easily view subsets of submissions.

-Here is a breakdown of how our application is currently failing to meet these objectives
+What follows in this section is a breakdown of how our application is currently failing to meet these objectives.

 ##### -- We have a bloated, confusing state machine --